Clecio013/finance-vanilla/README.md

 ## 👨🏽‍💻 About the project

-This project was created based on challenge by [Via varejo](https://ri.viavarejo.com.br/) proposed by my leader Andreia Zambrana ❤️
+This project was created based on challenge by [Via varejo](https://ri.viavarejo.com.br/) proposed by my leader Andrea Zambrana ❤️

 ## 🚀 Technologies
 Technologies I used to create this project